 Outdoor Motion Sensor Lighting

-This type of light can be mounted on the wall, into decks, or even installed as bulbs in your light fixtures.
+This type of light can be mounted on the wall, on decks, or even installed as bulbs in your light fixtures.
 Porches with motion detector lights are a great way to welcome family and friends into your home.
-You can also improve the security and safety of your home by installing sensor lights on dimly lit areas, including garages and backyard.
+You can also improve the security and safety of your home by installing sensor lights on dimly lit areas, including garages and the backyard.